WHITFIELD -- Francesco Mucci never really considered himself a baker until he made dessert for a friend one night.

 "I started to try to buy something and not just rent, rent, rent," he said.

-The new space gives the bakery room to expand for years into the future.
+The new space gives the bakery room to expand for years to come.

 Rob Wilhoit, a real estate agent marketing the property, said the multi-building complex is being promoted for uses expected to be compatible with surrounding residential and retail neighborhoods.
 Those uses include recreation facilities and light industrial buyers.